wpengine/faustjs/docs/previews/README.md

 ### Auth Handler

-In order to support the exchange of the access code for an access token, the framework provides a Node authorization handler:
+To support the exchange of the access code for an access token, the framework provides a Node authorization handler:

 ```ts
 import { authorizeHandler } from '@wpengine/headless';